 Two pubs served with Improvement Notices

-Welsh Government regulations require people responsible for premises to take all reasonable measures to ensure that a two-metre distance can be maintained between people who are on the premises or are waiting to go in to the premises, and to provide information to anyone entering or working there on how to minimise the risk of exposure to coronavirus.
+Welsh Government regulations require people who are responsible for premises to take all reasonable measures to ensure a two-metre distance can be maintained between people who are on the premises or are waiting to go in, and to provide information to anyone entering or working there about how to minimise the risk of exposure to coronavirus.